Levintsky/ML-tutorial/DL/Bayes_DL.md

 	- Leimkuhler, B., Matthews, C., and Vlaar, T. Partitioned integrators for thermodynamic parameterization of neural networks.
 2019
 	- Heek, J. and Kalchbrenner, N. Bayesian inference for large scale image classification.
 ICLR'20
 	- Zhang, R., Li, C., Zhang, J., Chen, C., and Wilson, A. G. Cyclical stochastic gradient MCMC for Bayesian deep learning.
 ICLR'20
+- Various optimizers as Bayesian:
+	- Summary:
+		- Gradient descent is derived using a Gaussian with fixed covariance, and estimating the mean;
+		- Newton’s method is derived using multivariate Gaussian;
+		- RMSprop is derived using diagonal covariance;
+		- Adam is derived by adding heavy-ball momentum term;
+	- Khan and Lin.
+Conjugate-computation variational inference: Converting variational inference in non-conjugate models to inferences in conjugate models.
+AIstats'17
+	- Khan, et al. Fast and scalable Bayesian deep learning by weight-perturbation in Adam.
+ICML'18
+	- Lin, Wu, Mohammad Emtiyaz Khan, and Mark Schmidt.
+Fast and Simple Natural-Gradient Variational Inference with Mixture of Exponential-family Approximations.
+ICML'19
+	- Khan et al., Approximate Inference Turns Deep Networks into Gaussian Processes.
+NIPS'19
 - Florian Wenzel, Kevin Roth, Bastiaan S. Veeling, Jakub Swiatkowski, Linh Tran, Stephan Mandt, Jasper Snoek, Tim Salimans, Rodolphe Jenatton, Sebastian Nowozin.
 How Good is the Bayes Posterior in Deep Neural Networks Really?
 2020
 	- Predictive performance is improved significantly through the use of a **cold posterior**;
 	- T<1: sharpening posterior, overcounting data by 1/T; T=1, true Bayes posterior;